 The Mission of the Honors Program is to create an environment, in and out of the classroom, that continually pushes, primarily, members of the Honors program and, then, secondarily, all University members to develop the skills necessary to engage complex problems with patience, depth and creativity.
 The Honors Program will do this by emphasizing a commitment to interdisciplinarity, student centered learning, instructors as co-learners and approaches to creating learning environments supported by educational research.
 By so doing, the Honors Program will help to prepare graduates for life in world filled with complexity and unpredictability.

-- Students on the Honors Track should take a diversified curriculum: no more than 2 Honors or Honors cross-listed courses from the same department or school (i.e., SJMC) may be counted toward the five Honors elective courses.
+- Students on the Honors Track should take a diversified curriculum: no more than 2 Honors or Honors cross-listed courses from the same major designation or school (i.e., SJMC) may be counted toward the five Honors elective courses.

 - Students are limited to two (3 credit hours each) study-away experiences as counting towards the Honors Track.
 (See section on Study Abroad for Honors and Drake faculty led travel seminars.)